freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/add-rows-with-grid-template-rows.md

 ---

 ## Description

 <section id='description'>

 The grid you created in the last challenge will set the number of rows automatically.
-To adjust the rows manually, use the <code>grid-template-rows</code> property in the same way you used <code>grid-template-columns</code> in previous challenge.
+To adjust the rows manually, use the `grid-template-rows` property in the same way you used `grid-template-columns` in previous challenge.

 </section>

 ## Instructions

 <section id='instructions'>

-Add two rows to the grid that are <code>50px</code> tall each.
+Add two rows to the grid that are `50px` tall each.

 </section>

 ## Tests

 <section id='tests'>

 ```yml